akauppi/firebase-jest-testing/package/Writing tests.md

 Like the Firebase JS SDK call of the same name, but without the first (`fns`) parameter.

 ```
-httpsCallable(name)   // (string) => ((data) => Promise of { data: any|undefined, error: object|undefined ))
+httpsCallable(name)   // (string) => ((data) => Promise of { data: any|undefined, error: object|undefined })
 ```

 Give the name of the callable, and then call the returned function with input data.

-The returned `Promise` should work as the JS SDK client.
-If there are communication level problems (e.g. the named callable is not reached), the `Promise` rejects.
+The returned promise should work as the JS SDK client.
+If there are communication level problems (e.g. the named callable is not reached), the promise rejects.

 >Note: Roles are not currently implemented, but can be.
-In such case, it would go like `httpsCallable(name).as({ uid: "you" })` - maybe.
+It would be like: `httpsCallable(name).as({ uid: "you" })` - but this is not implemented

 ### `setRegion`

 Call this to set the region where your callables are running, under emulation.
-Only needed if one of the regions is not the Firebase default (`us-central1`), or if your implementations vary between regions, and you wish to separately test them.

 ```
-setRegion(region)
+setRegion(region)    // (string) => ()
 ```

+Only needed if one of the regions is not the Firebase default, or if your implementations vary between regions, and you wish to separately test them (see above for comments).

 ## Priming with JSON data